Ionescu posts triple-double, No. 3 Oregon routs UC Riverside

 Jannon Otto led the Highlanders (3-7) with 19 points.
 Riverside shot only 25%, a season low for an Oregon opponent.

 The Ducks opened the third quarter on a 15-2 run, including a trio of 3-pointers by Shelley.
-The newcomer from Australia made her first start in place of an ailing Satou Sabally and hit five 3s in the period as Oregon took a 61-28 lead.
+She made five 3s in the period as Oregon took a 61-28 lead.

+”We didn’t do our defensive assignments in the second half the way we need to,” Riverside coach Seyram Bell said, adding that Oregon is ”a really scary team and it’s kind of like pick your poison” on which Duck to defend.

 About all that was left to be decided entering the fourth quarter was whether Ionescu would record double figures for assists.
 With six minutes left, she fed Taylor Chavez for a fastbreak layup and her 10th assist.